ViviLearns2Code/vivilearns2code.github.io/_posts/2018-07-17-predicting-fifa-world-cup-games.markdown

 [10]: https://github.com/ViviLearns2Code/ml-fifa
 [heatmap]: /images/fifa_heatmap.png "Heatmap"
 [^1]: The coefficients were significant on a 0.05 level.
-[^2]: The results of these models need to be taken with a grain of salt due to scaling issues of the inference set, [see this section](#for-future-reference)
+[^2]: 3 out of 8 games ended with penalty shootouts
+[^3]: 1 out of 4 games ended with penalty shootouts